ilabrovic/kyvernodemo/kyverno-operator/readme.md

 ## Verify installation

 A new namespace kyverno will be created in which the operator workload is deployed.
-Verify the new namespace, running pods, and check the logs
+Verify the new namespace, running pods, and check the logs and podimages for running Kyverno version:

 oc get namespace kyverno
-oc get pods -n kyverno --show-labels

-Verifying the running version is possible to check the logs: app.kubernetes.io/component=background-controller

-Or check the running images:
-oc get pods -n kyverno -o custom-columns=IMAGE:.spec.containers[*].image,CONTAINER:.spec.containers[*].name
+oc get pods -n kyverno --show-labels oc logs -l app.kubernetes.io/component=background-controller -n kyverno --tail=-1 |head -n 1 oc get pods -n kyverno -o custom-columns=IMAGE:.spec.containers[*].image,CONTAINER:.spec.containers[*].name

 Thats it!